Rome.us

 Columns in Rome

-There are many amazing architectural corinthian, doric, and ionic columns and ancient Egyptian obelisks in Rome, where most of them were erected to the glory of the emperors.
-The most famous Roman pillars were created in the centuries of the rule of Marcus Aurelius, Trajan, and other significant historical figures.
+There are many amazing architectural Corinthian, doric, and Ionic columns and ancient Egyptian obelisks in Rome, where most of them were erected to the glory of the emperors.
+However, the most famous Roman pillars were created in the centuries of the rule of Marcus Aurelius, Trajan, and other significant historical figures.

-The creation of memorable columns is closely connected with a concept of Triumph (Latin: triumphus).
+The creation of memorable columns is closely connected with the concept of Triumph (Latin: triumphus).
 In ancient Rome, the column was a monument designed and dedicated to the emperors who won many battles.

 columns of the Roman Forum